RiseGaming/Takistan-Life-Rules/README.md

 ## ⚔️ Combat Rules

 1. **No Combat Logging:** Do not respawn or relog to avoid RP consequences.
-2. **No fleeing to safezones:** You may not run into safezones during active combat or whilst being chased by an opposing faction.
+2. **No fleeing to safezones:** You may not run into safezones during active combat or whilst being chased by an opposing faction.<br>
+   a.
+Active Combat / Active Chase is defined as being fired upon or within immediate range of your opponent in the last 5 minutes.
 3. No killing or robbing in Safe Zones.
 4. **No VDM (Vehicle Deathmatching):** You may only use a vehicle to kill if the target poses an immediate lethal threat (e.g., actively shooting at you or intentionally driving to ram you).
 5. Do not kill visibly unarmed players.
 If a player takes clear hostile action (reaching for a hidden weapon, attempting to ram, etc) treat them as armed.
 Exception: collisions with ATVs/bikes that cannot reasonably defend.